DanMillerM2/UnstableSlopes/Coregistration.md

 The random errors, as indicated by the interquartile range, have been slightly reduced.
 Not what I was expecting.
 The elevation-difference raster is now ready for further analysis.

+The next step is a spatially distributed quantification of the frequency distribution of elevation differences, described in Quantiles.